DCANascimento/TQS_Project_2/It0 Documentation/Main Scenarios.md

 Tom wants to rent a story-driven RPG without buying it.

 **Steps**
-1. Registers and logs in as a **Renter**.
+1. Registers and logs in as a User.
 2. Uses the search bar to find games.
-3. Applies filters (genre, price range, console, availability).
+3. Applies filters (platform, genre, price range, owner rating).
 4. Selects *The Legend Of Zelda: Tears of the Kingdom* from search results.
 5. Chooses rental period and checks availability.
 6. Confirms booking.